krptn/krypton/README-DJANGO.md

 krypton.auth.django.authBackends.kryptonBackend
 ```

 Also note, that when you pass a request to authenticate in the backend, it will set auth cookies inside the request's session.
-Therefore, it is not necessary to use django's `login` function.
+Therefore, it is not necessary to use Django's `login` function.

 Please point the User Manager to be krypton.auth.django.users.kryptonUserManager or to a subclass of it